 Areas of Study

-Jennifer Logan is an assistant professor in the Department of Chemistry.
+Jennifer Logan is an associate professor in the Department of Chemistry.
 Her area of interest is creating nanoscopic structures using diblock copolymers and developing these thin films as templates for other molecules.
 Her favorite polymer is polystyrene-b-poly(ethylene oxide) (PS-PEO), having extensively studied it both in graduate school and during her postdoctoral work at Harvey Mudd College.
 She has even dabbled in synthesizing PS-PEO stars at the Université Bordeaux in France.
 She primarily teaches analytical chemistry but has also taught courses on perfume chemistry and art conservation.
 Her interests outside of chemistry include British literature, fantasy (though she has read all the good series--Game of Thrones is the best), and anything to do with France.